nx-lr/protea/README.md

 # Isogram

-> Feels like JavaScript.
-Far more powerful.
+> Feels like JavaScript, better than JavaScript.

 Isogram is an open-source, robustly typed language that compiles to efficient and human-readable JavaScript, enabling you to avoid type-related bugs as your applications grow in complexity.
 It comes with a huge standard library and a unique combination of features that no other language offers.